openbmc/entity-manager/README.md

 ## Enabling Sensors

-As demons can trigger off of shared types, sometimes some handshaking will be needed to enable sensors.
+As daemons can trigger off of shared types, sometimes some handshaking will be needed to enable sensors.
 Using the TMP75 sensor as an example, when the sensor object is enabled, the device tree must be updated before scanning may begin.
 The entity-manager can key off of different types and export devices for specific configurations.
-Once this is done, the baseboard temperature sensor demon can scan the sensors.
+Once this is done, the baseboard temperature sensor daemon can scan the sensors.